-Instruction unit handles only ORBIS32 instruction class.
-ORFPX32/64 and ORVDX64 instruction classes are not supported by current OR1200.
+Instruction unit handles only ORBIS32 and, optionally, a subset of the ORFPX32 instruction class.
+Some ORFPX32 and all ORFPX3264 and ORVDX64 instruction classes are not supported by the OR1200 at present.

 General-Purpose Registers

 OpenRISC 1200 implements 32 general-purpose 32-bit registers.
 OpenRISC 1000 architecture also support shadow copies of register file to implement fast switching between working contexts, however this feature is not implemented in current OR1200 implementation.